marioortizmanero/markdown-line-breaks-fixer/README.md

 # Reddit Line Breaks Fixer

-This is a simple program that automatically converts:
+This is a simple program that automatically converts single line-break text from your clipboard like this:

     Roses are red
     Violets are blue